 Stats (via Niche)

 Though Bloomfield is still known as Pittsburgh’s Little Italy, the food options go well beyond red sauce.
-The tiny Bread and Salt bakery has received national attention for their super-local breads and Roman-style pizza.
-Station, which opened in 2015, serves up original takes on classic dishes, including garlicky and spicy (and insanely tasty) chicken wings.
+Station serves up original takes on classic dishes, including garlicky and spicy (and insanely tasty) chicken wings.
+Bitter Ends Garden and Luncheonette supplies a changing menu of fresh-baked breads, pastries and savory bites, all with ingredients fresh from its little farm.
+APTEKA, a vegan Central and Eastern European restaurant, brings a fresh take on a Pittsburgh favorite – pierogis.
 And Tessaro’s juicy, wood-grilled burgers are widely regarded as some of the best in town.

 Dining options in Bloomfield span a wide range of cultures.
-Grab Thai food at Thai Gourmet or Thai Cuisine, Vietnamese at Tram’s Kitchen, and (of course) old school Italian dishes at spots like Alexander’s Italian Bistro and Lombadozzi’s.
+Grab Thai food at Thai Gourmet or Thai Cuisine, Vietnamese at Tram’s Kitchen, Indian at Masala House Indian Bistro, Mexican at Baby Loves Tacos, and (of course) old-school Italian dishes at spots like Alexander’s Italian Bistro and Lombadozzi’s.

-There is no shortage of watering holes in Bloomfield.
-The bar scene is dominated by classic neighborhood hangouts like Sonny’s Tavern and Nico’s Recovery Room.
+The bar scene is dominated by classic neighborhood hangouts like Sonny’s Tavern, Nico’s Recovery Room, Lot 17 and the new-but-classic Froggy’s Bar.
 For one of the best beer selections in the city, head to Caliente Pizza & Draft House, where the tap list is filled with beers rarely seen in this neck of the woods.

 Though Bloomfield is a bit short on green space, the park under the Bloomfield Bridge provides some recreational respite.
 The small park features a public pool and, in true Little Italy fashion, several bocce courts.